TheNewGuy100/ThePikachuBot/README.md

 	- Music Bot: ( in development )

 ## Dev log
+<h3 align="center"> adjustments made in 21 of october 2021 </h3>

+	- Reworked the bot page to be written completly in english
+	- Reworked how the bot find, manage and run the functions so the user can better organize
+	- Reworked a lot of logic and stated using node events to giving the user less things to worry when adding functions
+	- Changed some parts of the code for better perfomance
+	- Base of the bot done, preparing bot for features, modules and small fixes for enviroment language

 <h3 align="center"> adjustments made in 17 of october 2021 </h3>

 	- Utilização de módulo implementada ao bot, documentação de como deve ser importado o módulo pendente.